Clerkenwell: Rail

 Farringdon station is the only station in Clerkenwell itself.
 12.618 million journeys began or ended at Farringdon in 2017–18.
 The station first opened in 1863 as Farringdon Street.

 London Underground

-Farringdon is served by the London Underground Circle, Hammersmith and City and Metropolitan lines.
+Farringdon is served by the London Underground Circle, Hammersmith and City and Metropolitan lines and the Elizabeth line.
 The next station west of Farringdon is King's Cross St Pancras, and all westbound trains call at Baker Street tube station.
 To the east, the next stations are Barbican, Moorgate and Liverpool Street in the City.

 The Hammersmith and City and Circle lines both terminate in West London at Hammersmith (via Paddington).
 Eastbound, the Hammersmith and City line continues towards Barking in East London, whilst the Circle line loops around the City of London with trains heading westwards towards Tower Hill, Embankment and Victoria.
 The Metropolitan line terminates at Aldgate to the east, and to the west, trains carry passengers to Wembley Park, Uxbridge, and stations in Hertfordshire and Buckinghamshire.

 There are several tube stations near the fringes of Clerkenwell: